 While some home improvements are only aesthetic, installing insulated glass units (IGUs), commonly known as double pane windows, bolsters the heating and cooling efficiency of your home.
 Double pane windows work to prevent heat from entering your home during the summer, while it reduces the transmission of cold temperatures during the winter.
-As one of the top green home improvement options, IGUs reduce the need to consistently run air conditioning systems, which saves money as well as energy.
+Glass Doctor® of Amarillo is here to help you maintain, repair or install these windows and employs trained service professionals to get the job done right.

 How Double Pane Windows Work

 The insulated glass unit or double pane window includes two or more pieces of glass and a spacer for insulation.
-The spacer keeps the two pieces of glass separate and seals the edge between the panes.
-A specialize material designed to absorb moisture called a desiccant or a warm-edge glass spacer is typically placed between the glass for further insulation.
+A specialized material designed to absorb moisture called a desiccant is typically placed between the glass for further insulation.

 Double Pane Windows Solutions

-If you have double pane windows but they have lost their luster to a milky appearance, it's more than likely due to an issue of failed seals.
-Failed seals are the result of the interior gas escaping or the vacuum being compromised and external air entering the interior of the panes.
+If you have double pane windows that have a milky appearance, it's more than likely due to an issue of failed seals.
+Failed seals result from the interior gas escaping or the vacuum being compromised and external air entering the interior of the panes.
 Once this happens, you may notice condensation or a buildup of moisture in the double pane windows, resulting in a milky white appearance to the glass.
 The most common reasons double pane windows' seals fail are: